 - Responsible Decision-Making: Making good choices.

-Evidence based programs and evidence based SEL programs are designed to teach these social and emotional skills, which research shows can improve academic performance.
+Evidence based programs and evidence based SEL programs are designed to teach these social and emotional skills.
+Research shows that SEL consistently has positive effects on students’ academic performance, behavior, and ability to manage stress, across diverse demographic groups.

 When students build these skills, we see better behavior, improved focus, and a more positive classroom for everyone.
 SEL supports positive development in students.